PackagePages/LaravelPackage.com/docs/04-testing.md

     protected $table = 'users';
 }
 ```
-After that you should execute migrate command from the `Orchestra` package to create the `users` table in your test database:
+After defining this custom `User` model within your package, you should execute the migrate command from the `Orchestra` package to create the `users` table in your test database:

 ```php
 $this->loadLaravelMigrations(['--database' => 'testbench']);
 $this->artisan('migrate', ['--database' => 'testbench'])->run();
 ```
-Then you can use your `User::class` in `actingAs` and send a request by an authenticated user.
+Finally, you can use the package's `User::class` in your tests within the `$this->actingAs()` helper and send a request by an authenticated user.